klopesb/trabalho_AASB/docs/phylogenetic_tree_overview.md

 # Phylogenetic Tree Construction Overview

+## What is UPGMA?

+UPGMA (Unweighted Pair Group Method with Arithmetic Mean) is a simple hierarchical clustering method used to construct phylogenetic trees.
+It works by:
+1. Calculating distances between all sequence pairs
+2. Iteratively joining the closest pairs into clusters
+3. Computing new average distances between clusters
+4. Repeating until all sequences are connected in a tree

+The method assumes a constant rate of evolution across all lineages, making it suitable for closely related sequences but less accurate for divergent ones.

 ## High Level Overview

-The Unweighted Pair Group Method with Arithmetic Mean (UPGMA) is used to construct phylogenetic trees from sequence data.
+The UPGMA algorithm is used to construct phylogenetic trees from sequence data.

 ### Key Steps